 After creating the page in English, you can copy it as a new page in your CMS and translate it.
 Then, add the content specific to French.
 Done!
-(Note, in this case, you need people to create the content in French directly (e.g., a French marketing person).
+(In this case, you need people to directly create the content in French (e.g., a French marketing person).

 Different source files depending on the target language

-In this case, you can author two different English pages (in English): one targeting everyone and another one targeting the French audience.
-The latter's content will still be English since it's easier for you to write content in English.
-Now you have two different source files.
-The second one has an additional paragraph mentioning the Eiffel tower.
+In this case, you can author two English pages (in English): one targeting everyone and another targeting the French audience.
+The latter's content will still be in English since it's easier for you to write content in English.
+Now, you have two different source files.
+The second one has an additional paragraph mentioning the Eiffel Tower.

 Combine everything in one master English file